alexiscirmi/alexiscirmi/README.md

 🔭 Working hard on improving my front-end web development skills!

-🌱 I’m currently learning NextJS.
+🌱 I’m currently learning NextJS 14.

 📫 How to reach me: this is my LinkedIn account https://www.linkedin.com/in/alexis-cirmi-38ba8311b/ feel free to connect with me!